 Councilor.
-If a vacancy shall occur in the office of councilor, the vacancy shall be filled within 14 days in descending order of votes received by the candidate for the office of councilor at the preceding city election who received the highest number of votes without being elected, if that person remains eligible and willing to serve as councilor.
-If such person is unwilling or ineligible to serve, the person who received the next highest votes shall fill the position and so on.
+If a vacancy occurs in the office of councilor, the vacancy shall be filled within 14 days by the candidate for the office of councilor at the preceding city election who received the highest number of votes without being elected, if that person remains eligible and willing to serve as councilor.
+If such person is unwilling or ineligible to serve, the person who received the next highest number of votes shall fill the position and so on.
 If there are no such candidates receiving any votes that are eligible and willing to serve, the council shall elect, by a majority vote of the full council, any registered voter in the city.
-A person elected by the municipal council under this section to fill a vacancy shall serve for the remainder of the unexpired term and shall not be entitled to have the words "candidate for reelection" printed with the person's name on the election ballot if such person is seeking the office of councilor.
+A person elected by the municipal council under this section to fill a vacancy shall serve for the remainder of the unexpired term and shall not have the words "candidate for re-election" printed with the person's name on the election ballot if such person is seeking the office of councilor.
 The city clerk shall certify this candidate to the office of councilor to serve for the remainder of the unexpired term.